-

-The rule of Eleven
+The Rule of Eleven in Bridge

 Analyzing my partners lead

-The rule of eleven is a valuable rule that can be used by either the defense or equally by declarer.
-Always check your partner's opening lead using the "Rule of Eleven." which states that the player subtracts the number of the first card lead from the number 11, and then the result is the number of cards higher contained in the hands of the partner of the opening leader and the declarer and the dummy.
-This information is useful not only to the declarer, but also to the partner of the leader, who can apply the same calculation.
-Use this only for the opening lead, not to any other leads when leading to the second trick or any trick afterwards.
+The rule of eleven is a valuable Bridge rule that can be used by either the defense or equally by declarer.
+Always check your partner’s opening lead using the “Rule of Eleven.” which states that the player subtracts the number of the first card lead from the number 11, and then the result is the number of cards higher contained in the hands of the partner of the opening leader and the declarer and the dummy.

 1.)
 Count how many cards in your own hand in the suit which are higher than the opening lead